A guide to spousal maintenance

 Types of periodical payments orders a Court can make are:

 - a nominal periodical payments order i.e. five pence per year.
-The purpose is not that the sum itself is relevant, but that an order exists which is capable of being varied upward in the event of a change in circumstances that give rise to a need for a financial claim at later date.
-A common scenario may be where the parent with care of the children is earning a level of income such that a substantive periodical payments order is not required, but the existence of young children makes it inappropriate for there to be a clean break.
+The purpose is not that the sum itself is relevant, but that an order exists which is capable of being varied upwards in the event of a change in circumstances that give rise to a need for a financial claim at later date.
+A common scenario may be where the parent with care of the children is earning a level of income where a substantive periodical payments order is not required, but the existence of young children makes it inappropriate for there to be a clean break.
 Some judges are of the view that the parent with care will require the ‘safety net’ of a periodical payments order in case they are unable to work in the future or there is a dramatic change in circumstances.
-Although the Court of Appeal have stated that a husband could not be considered to be ‘an insurer against all hazards’
+Although the Court of Appeal has stated that a leave in could not be considered to be ‘an insurer against all hazards’;

 - a capitalised clean break, The court has a duty to consider whether a clean break is achievable between the parties, i.e. that the financial obligations of each party towards the other will be terminated as soon after the grant of the divorce order or decree of nullity as the court considers just and reasonable.
 As part of that exercise, the court may consider whether there are sufficient assets to capitalise a maintenance claim.
 A Duxbury calculation is an actuarial calculation designed to identify the capital sum required to meet a periodical payment requirement at a fixed rate for the remainder of the recipient’s life.